 Pristiq is an FDA-approved medication that's used to treat major depressive disorder (MDD).
 The generic version of Pristiq is desvenlafaxine, and we will use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

-Is Pristiq more effective than other antidepressants?
+But is Pristiq more effective than other antidepressants?
 Does it cause concerning side effects?
 Does it cause withdrawal symptoms?
 And how do real users describe how they feel on Pristiq?

-Does Pristiq Improve Depression?
+Does Pristiq Relieve Depression?

 Researchers in the trial measured patient symptoms on the Hamilton Depression Rating Scale (HAM-D), which tracks patient responses across a wide variety of symptoms associated with depression, such as insomnia and loss of sex drive.

-The study authors concluded that Pristiq was safe, effective and tolerable for depressed patients and improved their condition.
-Remission rates were around 10% higher in the groups taking Pristiq compared to the groups taking a placebo pill.
+Remission rates were around 10% higher in the groups taking Pristiq compared to the groups taking placebo pills.
 Remission is defined as an extended period free of any major depressive symptoms.

-Pristiq Side Effects
+Does Pristiq Cause Side Effects?

 Pristiq is required by the FDA to publish a “black box” warning on its drug label, shown above, which references an increased risk of suicidal behavior in children, adolescents and young adults.

-A medical trial published in the Current Medical Research and Opinion journal provides some more data on the side effects caused by Pristiq.
+A clinical trial published in the Current Medical Research and Opinion journal reported on more common side effects caused by Pristiq.

 The generic form of Pristiq is called desvenlafaxine.

-A medical review of the comparative effectiveness of generic and branded drugs found that the generic versions were just as effective on average.
+A medical review on the comparative effectiveness of generic and branded drugs found that the generic versions were just as effective on average.
 This suggests that desvenlafaxine should be as effective as Pristiq, but may be much cheaper.

 Does Pristiq Cause Withdrawals?